Funeral Potatoes

 • Hashbrowns: You can use shredded hashbrowns, but frozen diced hashbrowns work best here.
 Just make sure to thaw them first!

-• Sour Cream: Full-fat.
+• Sour Cream: Grab full-fat.
 This casserole also tastes good with low-fat sour cream or Greek yogurt.

-• Cream of Mushroom Soup: Cream of chicken works just as well if you want a more savory vibe.
-Keep in mind that this casserole is HEAVY boos!
+• Cream of Mushroom Soup: Cream of chicken works just as well.

 • Cheese: Sharp cheddar is my go-to, but you can also use Colby or Monterey Jack.